-Through the 2022 Citizen Pulse Survey, the District of Saanich provided its residents with the opportunity to give feedback on their overall impressions of the quality of life in Saanich, satisfaction with Saanich's services.
+The District of Saanich provides its residents with the opportunity to give feedback on their overall impressions of the quality of life in Saanich, satisfaction with Saanich's services.
+The 2024 Resident Pulse Survey process is currently underway.

 2022 Citizen Pulse Survey